-- The company submits its tax returns before the end of April of each year, as sanctioned by the Corporate Tax Law no. 91 of 2005 and - tax expenses are annually paid based on the company results. - Inspection of the company's records until 2014 was carried out and the company has appealed against the tax authority.
+- The company submits its tax returns before the end of April of each year, as sanctioned by the Corporate Tax Law no. 91 of 2005 and tax expenses are annually paid based on the company results. - The company received tax form no. (19) for years 2011-2014 and appealed the form within legal timeline and currently preparing for re-inspection by the related tax authority.